sorbay/sorbay-documentation/docs/en/settings.md

 <img style="margin-left: 80px; width: 75%; border: 1px; border-style: solid; border-color: lightgray" src="../img/settings_delete-workspace.png">

-Click the "Delete workspace" button and confirm the deletion by clicking "Yes" in the confirmation popup dialog to delete the workspace and *irrevocably remove all its associated services and resources*.
+Click the "Delete workspace" button and confirm the deletion by clicking "Yes" in the confirmation pop up dialogue to delete the workspace and *irrevocably remove all its associated services and resources*.